ndevenish/gflabel/README.md

   bolt length.
 It will also accept a `slot` feature that marks a small indent on the top of the head, and `flanged` in order to render a washer-style flange at the bottom of the active head.
-- `webb` corresponding to the bolt style included with [Cullen J Webb's swappable gridfinity label][cullenect] system.
+- `cullbolt` corresponding to the bolt style included with [Cullen J Webb's swappable gridfinity label][cullenect] system.
 It doesn't change length, but it will accept any combination of screw drive specifier and display them in the bolt head.